DEFRA/ffc-jenkins-pipeline-library/README.md

 ### Default build configurations

-A default build configuration is available for both Node.js and .NET Core projects.
-Both configurations require an environment to be specified.
+A default build configuration is available for Node.js, .NET Core and a common helm chart projects.
+All configurations require an environment to be specified.
 Specifying an environment means that in future we'll be able to support pipelines for different clusters, such as staging and production environments.